luzeal/publications/virtualization.md

 <style scoped> { font-size: 170%; }</style>

-## Use cases #2
+## Use case #2

 * **Painlessly move to new hardware**
   * When virtualized, your operating system is just a file on your physical disk
-  * You can move and restore your entire system on any another virtualization-friendly computer.
+  * You can move and restore your entire system on any other virtualization-friendly computer.

 ![bg width:700px right:60%](../../Project/../Projects/publications/images/virtualization-in-a-nutshell.png)

 ---

-## Use cases #3
+## Use case #3

 * **Make your current hardware last longer**
   * Most recent versions of modern operating systems require recent hardware to function, and may not work on otherwise perfectly functioning hardware